anthonyjatoba/DeepLearning.ai-MLOps-notes/course1_week1.md

 1. New product/capability
 2. Automate/assist with manual task
-3. Replace previous ML system
+3. Replace the previous ML system

 Key ideas:
 - Gradual ramp up with monitoring